rikkeaas/strangevis-moviemaker/README.md

 Items in the <kbd>Advanced</kbd> menu:

-- <kbd>Transfer function blending</kbd>: TODO: Elaborate what this feature does
+- <kbd>Transfer function blending</kbd>: This feature lets the user decide how much the transfer function should be blended.
 - <kbd>Set ray sampling distance multiplier</kbd>: TODO: Elaborate what this feature does
 - <kbd>Set skipping step size</kbd>: TODO: Elaborate what this feature does